-Organizations operating in Québec with 50 or more employees must register and provide a summary of its linguistic situation to the OQLF.
-Once the Office reviews and examines this information, it will determine if French is demonstrated at all levels within the organization (for example, written communications between employer and employee in French, or new positions and promotions offered in French) and will issue a "francization certificate."
-If the organization doesn't meet these requirements, it must adjust and adopt a francization program.
+Organisations operating in Québec with 50 or more employees must register and provide a summary of its linguistic situation to the OQLF.
+Once the Office reviews and examines this information, it will determine if French is demonstrated at all levels within the organisation (for example, written communications between employer and employee in French, or new positions and promotions offered in French) and will issue a "francization certificate."
+If the organisation doesn't meet these requirements, it must adjust and adopt a francization programme.

-For organizations with 100 employees or more, a francization committee must be formed.
-This committee must monitor the organization's use of the French language, and ensure it is demonstrated at all levels.
+For organisations with 100 employees or more, a francization committee must be formed.
+This committee must monitor the organisation's use of the French language, and ensure it is demonstrated at all levels.